Payouts to bank accounts in Singapore

 Payouts by using Dashboard

-When working with Dashboard, you can process single and mass payouts by using the Singapore Online Banking method.
+When working with Dashboard, you can process single and mass payouts by using the Payouts to bank accounts in Singapore method.

 • To process a single payout, open the payout form, specify all required parameters (including the payment method), send a request and verify that the payout has been processed.